assembler-0/CatalystCX/README.md

 ## License

-This project is licensed under the [GPLv3 License](LICENSE) - see the LICENSE file for details.
+This project is licensed under the [GPLv3 License—](LICENSE)see the LICENSE file for details.

 ---